skander-kechaou/SMART-charging-station/README.md

 ### Running the Application

-1. Build the project in Qt Creator (Build > Build Project "VoltVault").
+1. Build the project in Qt Creator (Build > Build Project "SMART-charging-station").
 2. Run the application from Qt Creator (Build > Run).
 3. Ensure the Arduino devices are connected via USB and recognized by the system.